USCDTG/public_ppmi_rna_app/README.md

 **Version 1.03**

 The expectation is that this portal will be implemented as an HTML/JS embedded application where a node.js RESTful JSON API provides **json** documents.
+To install this embedded application, two lines must be added to the HTML of an existing parent page.

 Functional Version: [https://dev.ppmi.io/#About](https://dev.ppmi.io/#About)
 ## Install HTML (Minimum)

 Installation of the portal requires an HTML call to `ppmi-rna-private.js` application, indicating the location of the database API under the `global_api` parameter, and a `div` element where the APP will be built.
+To install this embedded application, two lines must be added to the HTML of an existing parent page.

 ** Add HTML Line 1**.
 This `itg_ppmi_rna_app` div element will house the script.